Paddy Jackson and Stuart Olding's contracts revoked

 On Sunday, a former Ulster and Ireland rugby player told the BBC that he sensed anger among fans in the wake of the decision to let the players go.

-Paddy Wallace said such supporters may now "vote with their feet" as they believe their views were not taken into consideration.
+Paddy Wallace said such supporters may "vote with their feet" as they believe their views were not taken into consideration in the decision-making process, and that the move was simply motivated by money.

-Describing the decision as one that was motivated by money, Mr Wallace said: "Ulster felt they needed to protect their sponsors rather than the players involved.
+"Ulster felt they needed to protect their sponsors rather than the players involved," he said.

 "That could come back to bite them, because a lot of the supporters are thinking: 'Do I renew my season ticket, do I come to the games, do I put money across the bar?'